dthain/compilers-fa25/bminor.md

 The following strings are B-minor keywords (or reserved for future expansion) and may not be used as identifiers:
 ```
-array auto boolean char else false float for function if integer print return string true void while
+array auto boolean carray char else false float double for function if integer print return string true void while
 ```

 ## Types

-B-minor has five atomic types: integers, floats, booleans, characters, and strings.
+B-minor has five atomic types: integers, doubles, booleans, characters, and strings.
 A variable is declared as a name followed by a colon, then a type and an optional initializer.
 For example:

 ```
 x: integer;
 y: integer = 123;
-f: float = 45.67;
+f: double = 45.67;
 b: boolean = false;
 c: char    = 'q';
 s: string  = "hello bminor\n";
 ```

-An `integer` is always a signed 64 bit value.   `float` is a floating point number that follows the [IEEE 754 double-precision standard](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).   `boolean` can take the literal values `true` or `false`.  `char` is a single 8-bit ASCII character.  `string` is a double-quoted constant string that is null-terminated and cannot be modified.
+An `integer` is always a signed 64 bit value.   `double` is a floating point number that follows the [IEEE 754 double-precision standard](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).   `boolean` can take the literal values `true` or `false`.  `char` is a single 8-bit ASCII character.  `string` is a double-quoted constant string that is null-terminated and cannot be modified.

-`float` values can be represented in various ways.
+`double` values can be represented in various ways.
 One method is to place the integer component, a period, and the fractional component all in a row, such as in `12.34`.
 Another valid method is to use the scientific representation of the value, which involves having a floating point value as described above followed by an exponent (represented as either `e` or `E`).
-Some examples of this would be `5.67E1` which has the value of 56.7, or `89e-2` which has the value of .89. `float` values can be preceeded by an optional plus or minus sign.
+Some examples of this would be `5.67E1` which has the value of 56.7, or `89e-2` which has the value of .89. `double` values can be preceeded by an optional plus or minus sign.
 The value of the exponent can also be preceeded by an optional plus or minus sign.
-Additionally, only the integer portion of the float can be omitted for valid values of `float`.
-This makes `.123` a valid floating point number but not `11.`.
+Finally, a suffix of `D` can be used to distinguish a floating-point representation of an integer (`13D`) from a true integer (`13`).
+The `D` is optional in all other cases.

-Both `char` and `string` may contain any printable character between ASCII decimal values 32 and 126 inclusive.
+Both `char` and `string` literals may contain any ASCII value between 32 and 127.
+Values outside that range can be represented by the following backslash codes:
-In addition, the following backslash codes are used to represent special characters:

 Code | Value | Meaning
 -----|-------|--------